Deaf theatre

 Deaf theatre is an alternative form of theatre which is a collaboration of deaf actors or actresses.
-Using open space, the performers use gesture, dance, and sign language to perform to a audience.
+Using open space, the performers use gesture, dance, and sign language to perform to an audience.
 Production teams create theatre in their respective signed languages and many companies choose to have both hearing performers and deaf performers for a dual-language experience while some offer solely signed performances.

 Notable companies and history

 United States

 In 1967 the first Deaf theatre in the US was the National Theatre for the Deaf.
 The group was founded after a 1959 Broadway production of The Miracle Worker, which is about Helen Keller and her teacher, Anne Sullivan.
 The lighting designer and lead actress in this performance chose to pursue how ASL could be used in art.
 The company was officially founded in 1967, along with a drama school.
 The following year they founded Little Theatre of the Deaf, for deaf children.
 Currently, there is no more federal funding for the theatre company, so they focus most of their efforts on the children's group.

+In 1977 Minnesota Theater Institute of the Deaf (MTID) was founded.
+Along with its regular lineup of plays it also had a Little/Jr theater where the children appeared in shows.
+It had a strong outreach program and offered theater classes.
+It continued until 1980.

 In 1979, The New York Deaf Theatre was founded by Deaf artists who wanted performances in ASL within New York City.

+In 1980 Northern Sign Theater was founded after Minnesota Theater Institute of the Deaf folded and continued for some years until it lost its funding.

 In 1991 Deaf West was founded, it is best known for Spring Awakening and Big River, both of which went to Broadway.
 All productions will feature hearing actors and deaf actors, oftentimes with 2 people cast in a single role to weave the two languages together.

 Russia

 In 1919, various deaf actors came together to form a club of performance.
 Five years later, the club received a space to rehearse and perform that could seat 300 people.
-Around this time, the club began doing works of Chekov and other playwrights.
-It toured throughout the 1930s under "The Moscow Theatre of the Deaf" and its existence after WWII remains unknown.
+Around this time, the club began doing works of Anton Chekhov and other playwrights.
+It toured throughout the 1930s as "The Moscow Theatre of the Deaf".
+Its existence after WWII remains unknown.

 In 1957, the Russian government helped to fund various post-war investments, one of which was deaf cultural engagement.
 With this, a theatre studio was founded for the deaf.
-It became known as the Theatre of Sign and Gesture, a name it still holds to this day.
+It became known as the Theater of Mimicry and Gesture, a name it still holds to this day.
 By the mid-60s, actors started to receive professional training within the studio.

 In 2003, a newer theatre known as Nedoslov Theatre was formed.
 This theatre has only deaf and hard-of-hearing members and has toured internationally to various festivals.